-Cricket is a game played by millions, excelled at by the Indians, the English and the Australians, one in which the Proteas are fiery as are Pakistan but one in which the West Indies have lost their way.
+Cricket is a game played by millions, one in which the Indians, the English and the Australians excel.
+It is a sport in which the Proteas are as fiery are Pakistan, but also one in which the West Indies have lost their way.

 Yet, only one thing can be said to anyone suggesting there’s a dearth of quality talent in the Caribbean; the picturesque islands are still producing handy talents as they did back in the day.
 If for anything, the larger concern, at least to the naked eye, is a lack of proper nurturing of that talent and its sustenance.

 The West Indies have collectively lost on both fronts- the turf and what goes on off it- thanks to administrative issues, if not pure intent alone.

 For had that not been the case, we’d have never seen a Daren Sammy take to the commentary mic at an age where he’s fit to play on the field.
 Had that not been the case, a Russell, Pollard, Narine, and now, Hetmyer and Lewis would not have harbored dreams of being franchise superstars appearing ever so scantly for national duties.

 Luckily, Evin Lewis and Shimron Hetmyer aren’t yet lost fully to overseas T20 leagues that have money but little or no relevance to national cricket where taking the country forward matters most.

 There’s still time but an already super delayed process of returning to normality mustn’t be delayed any further.

 The collective conscience of those in whose hands rests the power to take Windies game forwards will have to work in tandem; the coaching staffs, nutritionists, umpires, mentors, administrators, cricket board members and whatnot.

 And in between all of this, we have concepts like the 6ixty, perhaps yet another endeavor to popularize the short form white-ball game.
 Presumably created to involve more youngsters and up-and-coming names in the sport, the 6ixty, they say, could be the game changer.